 - $25,000 per accident for property damage.

 If an Uber driver causes a car wreck while actually transporting a passenger, Uber will provide coverage of up to $1 million.
 This insurance includes bodily injury and property damage.

 What Happens If an Uber Driver Hits My Car in Fort Wayne?

-If an Uber driver causes an accident that leaves you with serious injuries and damage to your vehicle, your options for obtaining compensation will depend on which one of the three following stages the driver was in at the time of the crash.
+If an Uber driver causes a motor vehicle accident that leaves you with serious injuries and damage to your vehicle, your options for obtaining compensation will depend on which one of the three following stages the driver was in at the time of the car crash.
 Those stages are: